All posts

 A practical guide to legislative tracking across all 50 states

 Tracking one state and tracking fifty are different problems.
-This is the workflow we see working for multistate legal and compliance teams in 2026.
+This is the workflow we see working for multistate legal and compliance teams in 2026 — data sources, cadence, keyword strategy, failure modes, and the operating discipline that holds it together.

 Multistate tracking is its own discipline.
 Different data sources, different cadences, and different failure modes than single-state work.
 This is a field note for teams standing up a 50-state operation, or rebuilding one that’s stopped working.